 “Kahoo Sekanjabin” is one of the special crisp prepared for this special day.
 “Sekanjabin” is a drink made using Vinegar and Honey and by combining it with crispy lettuce, “kahoo Senkanjabin” is prepared which makes a perfect crisp for enjoying hot weather.

-One of the tradition on this day is to throw away “Sabzeh” from their specially prepared New Year table called “Haftsin”.
-People grow this wheat sprout or lentils sprout which is called “Sabzeh” for New Year table and throw them away at the end of thirteenth day believing that they have thrown away all the sorrows, pains and illnesses of coming new year.
+One of the traditions on this day is to throw away “Sabzeh” from their specially prepared New Year table called “Haftsin”.
+People grow this wheat sprout or lentils sprout which is called “Sabzeh” for the New Year table and throw them away at the end of the thirteenth day believing that they have thrown away all the sorrows, pains, and illnesses of the coming new year.
 Therefore, they refrain from touching someone else’s Sabzeh as they think they have picked others pains with these sprouts.

 Time to Pray!